Edict of Torda: John Sigismund, Dávid and Biandrata

 John Sigismund became the actual ruler of the Eastern Hungarian Kingdom after the death of his mother on 15 November 1559.
 He had grown up as a Catholic, but he was curious about theological issues.
 He organized new religious debates between representatives of the Lutheran and Calvinist theologies in Mediasch (Mediaș, Medgyes) in January 1560 and February 1561.
 His Lutheran chancellor, Mihály Csáky, persuaded him to order the two parties to summarize their views in writing.
 The summaries were sent for review to Wittenberg, Leipzig, and two other centers of theological studies in the Holy Roman Empire.
 The four German academies responded in early 1562, and their opinions were taken into account when the synod of the Lutheran clergy adopted a new creed in the same year.
 John Sigismund soon converted from Catholicism to Lutheranism.

 A clergyman from Kolozsvár (Cluj, Klausenburg), Ferenc Dávid, had meanwhile become a key figure in the development of Protestant ideas in John Sigismund's realm.
 Historian István Keul says Dávid's career displays his extraordinary "denominational flexibility".
 He was elected the superintendent of the Church of the Hungarian Lutherans in 1557.
 He made attempts to reconcile the Lutheran and Calvinist clerics, but their views of the Eucharist were incompatible.
 Dávid's studies of the works of Erasmus of Rotterdam and Michael Servetus contributed to his critical attitude towards dogmas and the development of his conviction of the free choice of religion.

 In the early 16th century Erasmus had urged commoners to regularly read the Bible.
-When publishing a Greek version of the New Testament in 1516, he ignored the eighth verse of the fifth chapter of the First Epistle of John.
-Its text had always been regarded as the principal evidence of the Trinity (or the doctrine of the existence of three persons of God).
+While producing his own critical edition of the Bible, Erasmus realized the Johannine comma, a brief aside which had previously been regarded as the principal evidence for the doctrine of the Trinity, did not exist in any of the oldest Greek manuscripts of the Bible, meaning it had been inserted later by scribes.
 Servetus read the critical studies of Joseph Kimhi and other Jewish scholars about the Trinity, and concluded that this dogma was the principal doctrine that separated Christianity from Judaism and Islam.
 He was forced to leave his native Spain for his Antitrinitarian views.
 He was executed with John Calvin's consent in Geneva in 1553.